bohua/nprinting-sense-on-demand/README.md

 ## Usage

-1.Drag in extension onto your sheet.
+1. Drag in extension onto your sheet.

-2.Configure NPrinting Server host name with '/' at the end, such as https://nprinting.test.local:4993/
+2. Configure NPrinting Server host name with '/' at the end, such as https://nprinting.test.local:4993/

-3.Choose an app from the following dropbox
+3. Choose an app from the following dropbox
 ![alt tag](/tutorial/1.png)

-4.Pick your report in "Report Configuration" Section
+4. Pick your report in "Report Configuration" Section

-5.And choose your expected export format
+5. And choose your expected export format
 ![alt tag](/tutorial/2.png)

-6.Go to Analysis Mode and Press the button to start report generation
+6. Go to Analysis Mode and Press the button to start report generation
 ![alt tag](/tutorial/3.png)

-7.Popup window will show up and auto pulling the status of the generation.
+7. Popup window will show up and auto pulling the status of the generation.
 ![alt tag](/tutorial/4.png)

-8.When reported is generated on NPrinting server, the download button will appear.
+8. When reported is generated on NPrinting server, the download button will appear.
 Click the button to download your report.
 ![alt tag](/tutorial/5.png)

 # Developing the extension